"The bigger you build the bonfire, the more darkness is revealed."

 August 15.
 Some personal stuff for the weekend.
 With all the buzz about Robin Williams and depression, I can say that I've never had serious depression, but I do struggle with motivation.
 Occasionally it's so bad that even going to the sink to get a glass of water feels like climbing a mountain.
 I think this only happens through a perfect conjunction of 1) not eating enough protein, 2) not getting enough exercise, and 3) short-circuiting my reward center with video games.
 It's only a matter of time before I get back into Starsector, and God help me if there's ever a hybrid of Dwarf Fortress and Mount & Blade, but for now I have my gaming down to maybe 20 minutes a day of Freecell.
 And after experimenting with smoking pot every two weeks, I'm going back to every three or four weeks, because two weeks is not enough of a tolerance break to get the experience I'm looking for.

 I'm obsessed with another band!
 They're a married couple from Maine, Colleen Kinsella and Caleb Mulkerin, who play psychedelic folk under the name Big Blood.
 That link goes to all their music free online.
 They're highly experimental, so some of it is crap, but some of it is so good that I've lost all interest in Neutral Milk Hotel, for example The Rise of Quinnisa Rose, which I had to put on YouTube myself.
-That's mostly sung by Caleb, and he also does lead vocals on their catchiest song, The Birds and The Herds, and a good one on their new album, "Sick With Information".
+That's mostly sung by Caleb, and he also does lead vocals on their catchiest song, The Birds and The Herds.
 So he seems to be the better songwriter, but Colleen is my new favorite singer.
 She has an enormous range, and her voice has almost the same edge that Joanna Newsom had on The Milk-Eyed Mender, but wilder.
 Most of you will hate her, but if you're curious, start with her cover of She Sells Sanctuary, and then two of her best, "Oh Country" and the 14 minute "Water".
 Then you're ready for harder stuff like "Creepin Crazy Time" or "Destin Rain".
 And my favorite, which almost everyone else would want to kill with fire, is "Song For Baltimore".

 August 13.
 So I've read a bunch of comments on Robin Williams' suicide, and my favorite is this one by David Wong of Cracked.com, Robin Williams and Why Funny People Kill Themselves.
 He explains the close connection between being funny and being unhappy, and advises us to be there for our funny friends when they stop being funny.